What Bugs Eat Magnolia Trees?

 Yellow Poplar Weevil

-Yellow Poplar Weevil are fairly large beetles that are easy to spot.
+Yellow Poplar Weevil are relatively large beetles that are easy to spot.
 They are usually found under the leaves.

 This pest makes large holes in the leaves or damages the leaf margin.
 Large numbers of adults can do a lot of damage to a magnolia tree.
 This is especially true for young trees.